eric-magnus/SETechAssessment/README.md

 3. Signup for a Sysdig Platform Trial (https://sysdig.com/company/free-trial-platform/)
 4. Install the Sysdig Agent(s) using the *Getting Started* interface
 5. Install the classic *voting app* into your K8s cluster (https://github.com/dockersamples/example-voting-app)
 6. Get Creative and build some stuff in Sysdig.
+Here are some ideas:
     - Scan the images being loaded, what do the results mean?
     - Benchmarks?
 What's up with those?
     - Enable Runtime Policies, generate some noise (how might you do that?)